fuzziqersoftware/newserv/README.md

 - Enforce client-side size limits (e.g. for 60/62 commands) on the server side as well.
 (For 60/62 specifically, perhaps transform them to 6C/6D if needed.)
 - Encapsulate BB server-side random state and make replays deterministic.
 - The internal menu abstraction is ugly and hard to work with.
 Rewrite it.
+- Add default values for all commands (like we use for Episode 3 battle commands).

 ## Compatibility